sb-ncbr/dareg-api/README.workflows.deployment.md

             ALLOW IPv4 443/tcp from 0.0.0.0/0
             ALLOW IPv4 30000-32767/tcp from 78.128.247.103/32
             ALLOW IPv6 tcp to ::/0
-            ALLOW IPv6 udp to ::/0```
+            ALLOW IPv6 udp to ::/0
+            ```

 ### Openfaas instalation (source https://onedata.org/training/automation.html#5 slide 5-9)
 1. Let's access bastion/worker via SSH from your local host
-2. From the session information in https://ondemand-dev.metacentrum.cz/pun/sys/dashboard generate a kubeconfig(the info is in your session) in your bastion/worker
+2. From the session information in https://ondemand-dev.metacentrum.cz/pun/sys/dashboard generate a kubeconfig(the info is in your session) on your bastion/worker
-3. Check that kubectl works for you and you see nodes and DNS pods(some adjustment needs to be done here, gpt will help - Change config map of dns core to 8.8.8.8 or 1.1.1.1, restart deployment)
+3. Check that kubectl works for you and you see nodes and DNS pods(some adjustment may be needed - change the config map of DNS Core to 8.8.8.8 or 1.1.1.1, then restart the deployment)
 4. Change to some chosen working directory
 5. Run git clone https://github.com/onedata/onedata-deployments.git
-6. Change file openfaas/ansible/roles/common/tasks/main.yml to content -> so get rid of the docker install, kubernetes install and cluster setup.
-Setup just roles to existing cluster
+6. Change file openfaas/ansible/roles/common/tasks/main.yml to the content below to remove Docker install, Kubernetes install, and cluster setup.
+Set up just roles for the existing cluster:
     - ``` - name: A become=yes block
             become: yes
             block: